mfdlabs/node-environment/README.md

-# Node.js Template
+# @mfdlabs/environment

-This is a template for all node-js packages created by MFDLABS.
+This library provides a class that can be inherited to provide a consistent environment variable interface.

+## TODO